-Forest of Dean residents wanting to recycle their real Christmas trees will be able to leave them out for collection between Monday 6 and Friday 17 January 2020 on their normal garden waste collection day with effect from Monday 10 January, when the service resumes following a brief suspension over the festive period.
+Forest of Dean residents wanting to recycle their real Christmas trees will be able to leave them out on their garden waste collection day with effect from Monday 10 January, when the service resumes following a brief suspension over the festive period.

 Real Christmas trees, along with excess refuse and recycling created over the Christmas break, can also be taken to the local Household Recycling Centres at Oak Quarry (Broadwell) and Hempsted (Gloucester) and in the case of trees placed in the dedicated garden waste bank.
-In addition to being closed every Tuesday and Thursday respectively throughout the year, the sites, which are currently operating winter opening hours which are from 10.00am to 4.00pm daily and will be closed on Christmas Day, Boxing Day and New Year’s Day.
+In addition to being closed every Tuesday and Thursday respectively throughout the year, the sites, which are currently operating winter opening hours (10.00am to 4.00pm daily), will be shut on Christmas Day, Boxing Day and New Year’s Day.

 – Ends –